silvncr/qrs/README.md

 qrs: _
 ```

-This tells us that the anagram is `MELTDOWN`, but we can't make that word because we can only use 7 letters.
+This output tells us that the anagram is `MELTDOWN`, but we can't make that word because we can only use seven letters.
 In this case, our best word is `MOWED` (14 points).
-Based on this output, we also know that our opponent cannot score higher than us without all 8 spaces.
+Based on this output, we also know that our opponent cannot score higher than us without all eight spaces.

 > Note: a word like `LETDOWN` scores the same number of points as `MOWED`, but isn't recognised as a "best word" in this case.
 This is because when words are tied for points, the program will choose the word/s with the fewest letters.
 >